Shift3/dj-starter/{{ cookiecutter.project_slug }}/README.md

 $ pytest
 ```

-> Make sure you store the credentials files `staging.tfvars` in a secure location (as it is not committed to the repository).
+> Make sure you store the credentials files `staging.tfvars` and `prod.tfvars` in a secure location (as it is not committed to the repository).
 Internally we use [Zoho Vault](https://www.zoho.com/vault) for secure credential storage.

 ## The Batteries